runvnc/agenthost/README.md

 **llama.cpp Integration**: This allows the AgentHost to run on local computers with specific new hardware, enhancing its capabilities.

+## Plugins and Agents / Registries

-**Plugins and Agents**: Plugins add new functionalities to the system, while Agents, with different prompts and script configurations, leverage these Plugins.
+Plugins add new functionalities to the system, while Agents, with different prompts and script configurations, leverage these Plugins.

+AgentHost back end has HTTP endpoints for installing plugins, installing agents, removing.

+Installation involves:

+- download and uncompress files

+- optionally run Rhai install script

+### Plugin Registry

+ Allows anyone to upload/download/rate plugins.

+### Agent Registry

+Allows anyone to upload/download/rate agents.

+## Task Management

-**Task Management**: Each message is associated with a session for an existing or new Task.
+Each message is associated with a session for an existing or new Task.
 The system needs to handle this, with automatic determination by the LLM in cases where the user does not specify the task.

-## Front Ends
+# Front Ends

 Various types of front ends interface with the AgentHost: